Aiden-Williams19/StudentNo_Classcode_Group_Name-Surname_DJS08/README.md

 Be prepared to provide code snippets and real-world application examples from your Van Life Project to support your explanations.

 Make sure to submit your project to the DJS08 Project Tab on the LMS.
-Include a link to your Loom Presentation in your README.
+Include a link to your Loom Presentation in your README. loom link : https://www.loom.com/share/dd67c93da8b649198b7de32dc986dcf8?sid=2e02b9c0-b8c4-4589-953b-b39cd9f6f167